 You want to get the best performance for the least money.
 That’s why you’re taking the time to get your ad in front of the right people.
 To get a rough idea of how your ad will perform, divide your Daily Budget by the estimated daily leads.

-Real estate ads typically average about $5 per lead.
-Our TurnKey Suite account managers routinely generate leads for less than $3 per lead.
+Real estate ads typically average about $5 per lead although our TurnKey Suite account managers routinely generate leads for less than $3 per lead.

 Targeting Your Audience with Your Message

-Matching your message to your audience has always been important to marketing, but with Facebook’s new limits on audiences, your message becomes even more essential.
-People are individuals with unique needs, and so different messages resonate with different people.
+Matching your message to your audience has always been important to marketing, but with the new limits on Facebook ad targeting for real estate, your message has become even more essential.
+Individuals have unique needs, and so different messages resonate with different people.

 Instead of trying to speak to everyone, imagine speaking to a person with all the qualities you listed earlier.
 How would you connect with them?
 What problems can you solve for them?
 What are they likely to find important?
 Let your answers guide the text and images you use for your ad.
 If you can, test a few messages to see which ads give you the best results.